ksankar15/comp423-course-notes/docs/tutorials/go-setup.md

 (2) Next, run the following line in your terminal:

     ./hello_world

 This command runs the compiled executable <code>hello_world</code> and prints out "Hello World" just like when we used the <code>go run main.go</code> command.
 But this time instead of using the <code>run</code> subcommand, which directly compiles and executes Go code without creating a seperate binary file, with the <code>build</code> subcommand, we compile source code into an executable binary file.

+!!! note
      This process is similar to when in COMP 211 we would manually compiles C programs with <code>gcc</code> command to call the GNU C Compiler, which would give us an executable file <code>a.out</code> to run.

 <h3><strong>Part 4: Pushing to GitHub</strong></h3>